-First Defense Teaches Sexual Abstinence to Teens
+Teaching Sexual Abstinence to Teens

 Today’s teens face unrelenting pressure to be sexually active despite the fact that it poses many, if not more, risks than alcohol or drug abuse.
 First Defense provides an alternative message—that saving sex until marriage is possible and optimal.
 Sexually Transmitted Diseases (STDs) and teen parenting derail healthy emotional development, educational opportunities, and financial stability.
 Dreams are curtailed and potential is hampered.
 No benefits—to the individual or society—are gained from teenage sexual activity.